it-innovation/sam/doc/behaviour.rst

    This call passes ArgVar as an argument.

-.. function:: mayStore(?CallSite, ?ResultVar)
+.. function:: mayCreate(?Type, ?ChildType)

-   This result of this call is stored in ResultVar.
+   This "call" (to the constructor) may create new objects of type ChildType.

 Example
 -------